Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Use level 1–3 headings.
 Avoid creating level 4 and 5 headings.
 Too many layers of heading undermine readability.

 Be as clear and simple as possible with headings.
 Avoid using vague language such as **miscellaneous**, **unspecified**, and **to be confirmed**.
 Always use more descriptive words if you can.
-If we want to make it convenient for our audience to find information, we should reduce times that they have to click and redirect.
+If we want to make it convenient for our audience to find information, we should reduce the times that they have to click and redirect.

 Similarly, pay attention to the logic behind headings.
 Avoid overlap of contents under different headings of the same level.
-If overlap can't be avoided, provide links where the same thing are included.
+If overlap can't be avoided, provide links where the same thing is included.
 For example, the following headings are inappropriate for a User Manual of laser engraving:

 * Before you start
 * Prepare your Tools